Environment

 - You cannot sync or upload new files.

-- You cannot create new Google file types such as Google Docs, Sheets, Slides, Drawings, Forms, Jamboards, etc.
+- You cannot create new Google file types, such as Docs, Sheets, Slides, Drawings, or Forms.

 - Until you reduce the amount of storage you use, neither you nor anyone else (i.e., collaborators shared on the file) will be able to edit the affected files you own.